saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-hierarchy.md

 #### Resource Groups
 Resource Groups are mandatory.
 A resouce can be part of single resource group at a given time.
-REsource from one RG can interact with resource in another RG.
+Resource from one RG can interact with resource in another RG.
 RG has location bcs RG meta data should be stored in a particular location's data center we can move resource from one group to another.
 REsource group can contain resources from different regions.